polylam1994/Financial-Trading-via-Reinforcement-Learning/README.md

 and correlation strategies, none of them are profitable after factoring in transaction costs.

 P.S.
-At the time of writing, I wasn't aware that the more rigorous approach to pair trading typically relies on cointegration rather than correlation, so I used correlation to trade the BTC–ETH pair.
+At the time of writing, I wasn't aware that the more rigorous approach to pair trading typically relies on cointegration rather than correlation, so I used correlation to trade the BTC–ETH pair as a benchmark to compare with.
 That said, this doesn't really affect the core contribution of the paper, which is simply to demonstrate that a reinforcement learning agent can learn to execute buy/sell decisions on a pair.